 Therefore it can be established that a spool-shaped object was sighted on August 5 at a distance of 15.000-20.000m, 15-20 m of length, velocity at least 350 m/sec at an altitude of abt 100 m.
 It left smoke-rings at regular intervals and had probably no wings.
 The course was approx west-southwest.

 Stockholm August 19, 1946

 E Malmberg

+Translation credit: Telle Lilja